seandstewart/bardly/pending/roman/coriolanus/11-player.md

 Killing our enemies, the blood he hath lost--
 And what is left, to lose it by his country,
 Were to us all, that do't and suffer it,
-A brand to the end o' the world.
+A brand to the end o' the world. /

 **BRUTUS**
-We'll hear no more.
+/ We'll hear no more.
 Pursue him to his house, and pluck him thence:
 Lest his infection, being of catching nature,
 Spread further.

 **MENENIUS**
+/ One word more, one word.
 Consider this: he has been bred i' the wars
 Since he could draw a sword, and is ill school'd
 In bolted language; meal and bran together